- Rottweilers were bred in Rottweil, Germany to be used for herding, guarding livestock, and for protection.

 Rotties have a short, shiny coat that requires some attention to maintain that shiny, healthy look.
 It is recommended to brush your Rottweiler once a day with a rubber curry brush, as this type of brush gently removes and collects any loose hairs that are shedding.
 You should bathe your Rottie 4-6 times a year (depending on how muddy your dog is) with a specific dog shampoo.
 And finally, you should brush their teeth once a week to prevent any dental issues.

 Rottweilers require extensive training from a young age to ensure they will be safe and trustworthy around other animals and people.
 Due to their extreme intelligence, it isn’t too difficult to train them, however, it still requires time and dedication.
-Rotties do have a slight stubbornness to them, so it is important to nb this in the bud as a puppy!
+Rotties do have a slight stubbornness to them, so it is important to nip this in the bud as a puppy!

 Rotties are full of energy, and to expel some of this energy, they must be given up to two hours of exercise daily.
 All forms of exercise are great for rottweilers, but especially when playing fetch, as they can be continuously running, and you get to relax while they do so!
 If you have a large backyard, this is perfect for a Rottie, as they are free to run and tire themself out.
 It is not recommended you adopt one of these energetic breeds if you live in an apartment.

 On average, a Rottweiler litter can have between 6 and 12 puppies.
 These puppies will have bursts of energy, and then need some rest to reboot their batteries!
-Two or three 20-minute walks each day is enough for a Rottweiler puppy.
+Two or three 20-minute walks each day are enough for a Rottweiler puppy.

 It is important to begin training these puppies from a young age.
 Encourage good behavior with rewards.